streamr-dev/network/packages/client/README.md

 ### Authentication
 If you don't have an Ethereum account you can use the utility function [StreamrClient.generateEthereumAccount()](#utility-functions), which returns the address and private key of a fresh Ethereum account.

-Authenticating with Ethereum also automatically creates an associated Streamr user, even if it doesn't already exist.
-Under the hood, the client will cryptographically sign a challenge to authenticate you as a Streamr user:

 ```js
 const client = new StreamrClient({
     auth: {